lochinbekabdullaev/cis1051-final-project/preposal.md

 ## What idea(s) do you have for your final project?

-A discord bot
+A music discord bot that plays music when you enter a youtube URL

-A minecraft mod

 ## If you plan to collaborate with one or two classmates, what are their names?